Moharira25/IBM-SkillsBuild-Gamification/README.md

 - Java JDK 17 or newer
 - Gradle
-- An IDE of your choice (e.g., IntelliJ IDEA, Eclipse, VS Code)
+- An IDE of your choice (e.g., IntelliJ IDEA, VS Code, etc.,)

 ### Installing